BWU-Project-2024/bruktglede/docs/Nextjs-info.md

 The "use client" is used to declare a boundary between a Server and Client Component modules.
 This means that by defining a `"use client"` in a file, all other modules imported into it, including child components, are considered part of the client bundle.

 An example of when to use a Client Component, is for example a "delete post button" where the UI will update after you click the button.
-If this was a Server Component, you would need to refresh the page to see the changes..
+If this was a Server Component, you would need to refresh the page to see the changes.